Progvice/mvc/README.md

 ### 1.3 Controllers

 Controllers work based on request URI and request file configuration.
 Fallback of Controller is to send user /404.
 Controller starts with name like "class exampleController extends Controller" and main method usually is the same name called "example".
 However method name is really defined in request file and it can be anything.
-SUggestion is to use same name on classname and on function ex.
+Suggestion is to use same name on classname and on function ex.
 "exampleController" -> "public function example()".

 ### 1.4 Requests

 Requests contain all the parameters of request that needs to be met.

-method - JJMVC method function of controller httpMethod - which HTTP method is used (POST, GET, PUT, PATCH, DELETE) title - This can be used on view to show certain title for page controller - Defines path of controller location inside controllers/ folder hidden - This parameter was initially meant for hiding pages from listing of all pages.
-This does not have any real use case nowadays. id - Does not really have any use case.
-Will be removed in the future params - Contains all the possible params of this request route.
+method - JJMVC method function of controller
+httpMethod - which HTTP method is used (POST, GET, PUT, PATCH, DELETE)
+title - This can be used on view to show certain title for page
+controller - Defines path of controller location inside controllers/ folder
+hidden - This parameter was initially meant for hiding pages from listing of all pages.
+This does not have any real use case nowadays.
+id - Does not really have any use case.
+Will be removed in the future
+params - Contains all the possible params of this request route.
 Params will be explained later

 ### 1.5 Plugins